 - Install the C# extension from the Visual Studio Code marketplace.

 The script defaults to installing the latest long term support (LTS) version, which is .NET 6.0.
 You can choose a specific release by specifying the

 runtime switch to install a runtime.
 Otherwise, the script installs the SDK.

-The command above installs the ASP.NET Core runtime for maximum compatability.
-The ASP.NET Core runtime also includes the standard .NET Core runtime.
+The previous command installs the ASP.NET Core runtime for maximum compatability.
+The ASP.NET Core runtime also includes the standard .NET runtime.

 Containers provide a lightweight way to isolate your application from the rest of the host system.
 Containers on the same machine share just the kernel and use resources given to your application.

-.NET Core can run in a Docker container.
-Official .NET Core Docker images are published to the Microsoft Container Registry (MCR) and are discoverable at the Microsoft .NET Core Docker Hub repository.
+.NET can run in a Docker container.
+Official .NET Docker images are published to the Microsoft Container Registry (MCR) and are discoverable at the Microsoft .NET Docker Hub repository.
 Each repository contains images for different combinations of the .NET (SDK or Runtime) and OS that you can use.

 Microsoft provides images that are tailored for specific scenarios.
 For example, the ASP.NET Core repository provides images that are built for running ASP.NET Core apps in production.